Possible Bearish Inside Day Candle Pattern Detected for Outfront Media I (NYSE:OUT) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Outfront Media I (NYSE:OUT)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Outfront Media I (NYSE:OUT) based on the price action in the company's shares.
-Today's price range of $14.67 and $15.28 is within yesterday's high and low of the day.
+Yesterday's price range of $14.67 and $15.28 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Outfront Media I may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 OUTFRONT Media Inc. leases advertising space on out-of-home advertising structures and sites.
 The Company maintains a portfolio consisting of billboard displays and municipal transit systems in the United States, Canada, and Latin America.